MPs mock harassment claims as #MeToo falls flat in Russia

 - 'Russian Harvey Weinstein' -

-Zhuk and two female reporters first made the allegations against Slutsky anonymously in February.
-He labelled them a political attack ordered by his enemies and even said the scandal "boosted my gravitas rather than took it away."
+Rustamova was the fifth woman in a string of accusations against Slutsky that began in February and were initially anonymous.
+He had labelled them a political attack ordered by his enemies and even said the scandal "boosted my gravitas rather than took it away."

 "Attempts to make Slutsky into a Russian Harvey Weinstein look like a cheap and crude provocation... and are bound to fail," he wrote on his Facebook page.